Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Noobs/README.md

 but allows it to encompass the needs of any software development task.
 Therefore,
-if you start with Kaeon FUSION, you may never need to touch another programminglanguage.
+if you start with Kaeon FUSION, you may never need to touch another programming language.